-Hubbs was a 3-year (1991-93) letterman at USC, including as a senior in 1993 when Cruz was in his first year as a USC assistant.
-He currently is fourth on the Trojans' career saves list (22) and eighth on the career strikeouts per inning chart (9.19).
+Hubbs was a three-year (1991-93) letterman at USC and currently ranks fourth on the Trojans career saves list (22) and eighth on the career strikeouts per inning chart (9.19).
 He posted a career record of 19-13 with a 3.58 ERA in 81 appearances (64 in relief).

-In his 12-year (2000-11) tenure at Cal, the 42-year-old Hubbs regularly produced team ERAs among the lowest in the Pac-10.
+In his 12-year (2000-11) tenure at Cal, the 46-year-old Hubbs regularly produced team ERAs among the lowest in the Pac-10.
 Three times, his pitching staff set a school record for season strikeouts, including 475 in 2011 when the Golden Bears--a program that was slated to be discontinued after 2011 due to budget cuts but was saved through fundraising efforts--advanced to the College World Series for the first time since 1992.
 His 2011 staff was second in the Pac-10 with a 2.90 team ERA, posted 11 shutouts and at one point went 47 innings without allowing an earned run.

 Before going to Cal, Hubbs was the pitching coach of the Yakima Bears (a short-season single A minor league Los Angeles Dodgers affiliate in Yakima, Wash.) and assisted Pepperdine during the 1999 season.

-After seeing action in just 4 games as a 1990 freshman, he had a 7-2 record with a 3.60 ERA as a relief pitcher in 1991 as the Trojans won the Pac-10 title.
+After seeing action in just four games as a 1990 freshman, he had a 7-2 record with a 3.60 ERA as a relief pitcher in 1991 as the Trojans won the Pac-10 title.
 He went 7-6 in 1992 with a 3.97 ERA as a starter.
 He returned to the bullpen in 1993, setting the since-broken USC season saves record (a national-best 18) while going 5-5 with a 2.96 ERA and a team-high 90 strikeouts as he earned All-American first team and All-Pac-10 first team honors.
 The Trojans advanced to the NCAA Regionals in 1990, 1991 and 1993.